 Origin of Life Insurance

 According to ThinkAdvisor, life insurance originated from ancient Rome around 100 B.C during the leadership of Caius Marius, a military man.
 Its purpose was to raise funds that would cover the expenses of burial following the unexpected death of a troop member.
 Later, the concept was borrowed by neighboring governments thereby evolving into what we know it today.
 That is, providing a stipend to the beneficiaries of a deceased.

 The cost of life insurance

 How much money do you need to get life insurance?
 Well, the cost of life insurance is dependent on an individual’s coverage needs and the level of risk around their life.
+A quick way to find out rates is to compare life insurance costs from different companies.
 Some of the factors that influence an insurer’s decision on how much to charge for the premiums include your health, age, hobbies, and occupation.